Linxius/UrbanScene3D/README.md

 ```
 image_name,x,y,z,pitch,roll,yaw
 ```
-The provided path files in our dataset are in UE coordinate system, a left-handed, Z-Up coordinate system (in mm).
+The provided path files in our dataset are in UE coordinate system, a left-handed, Z-Up coordinate system (in cm).

 Each capturing of synthetic scenes comes with a path file and a captured image set.
 The captured images of real scenes are recorded with GPS information.